soot-bit/TrackFormer/README.md

 ## Overview

-TrackFormer is our novel approach to particle trajectory reconstruction using transformer-inspired architecture.
-By leveraging the powerful self-attention mechanism of Transformers, this model is able to effectively capture complex dependencies in particle event data, leading to improved accuracy and efficiency in track fitting tasks.
+TrackFormer is a unique solution to particle trajectory reconstruction that employs transformer-inspired design.
+Using Transformers' powerful self-attention mechanism, this model successfully performs track fitting, resulting in better accuracy and efficiency.

 ## Features